ISDuBA/ISDuBA/docs/isdubad-config.md

 # The `isdubad.toml` configuration file

 The `isdubad` server is configured with a [TOML v1.0.0](https://toml.io/en/v1.0.0) file.
-Some of the configurables can be overwritten by environment variables.
+Some of the configuration can be overwritten by environment variables.
 See a full list [here](#env_vars).

 An example file can be found [here](./example_isdubad.toml) (with the default values as comments).